Matthew Groves, M.A.

 Title/s: Associate Professor of Fine Arts in Sculpture & Ceramics

 Office #: Ralph Arnold Annex 207

-Groves maintains an active studio practice, participating annually in national and regional competitions at institutions with a record of presenting artists of international status, including the Chicago Cultural Center (IL), the Sun Valley Center for the Arts (ID), the Urban Institute for Contemporary Art (MI), and the San Angelo Museum of Fine Arts (TX).
-Groves exhibition record includes regular regional solo exhibitions, such as Universal Statuary, seen at the Chicago Cultural Center in 2013, for which he has received critical acclaim.
+An award winning artist, Groves maintains an active studio practice, participating annually in national and regional competitions at institutions with a record of presenting artists of international status, including the Chicago Cultural Center (IL), the Sun Valley Center for the Arts (ID), the Urban Institute for Contemporary Art (MI), and the San Angelo Museum of Fine Arts (TX).

-Concurrent with his teaching and studio practice, Groves worked professionally as a model/mold maker for the fine and applied arts industry and as production specialist in the museum industry.
+Concurrent with his teaching and research, Groves has 20 years professional experience as a model/mold maker for the fine and applied arts industry and as production specialist in the museum and higher education industries.
 From 1998 to 2000, Groves worked at the Field Museum Chicago, as part of the team who prepared, recorded and reconstructed the fossil remains of "Sue", the world's largest, most complete T-Rex specimen for scientific research and display purposes.

 Professional & Community Affiliations

 - National Council on Education for the Ceramic Arts (NCECA)

 - College Art Association (CAA)